-Let us comment on the Navier and kinematic boundary conditions \eqref{navier bc}\eqref{kinematic bc}.
-The kinematic boundary condition requires the fluid motion on the boundary $\Sigma$ to be tangential.
-That is, $\Sigma$ is impermeable.
-The Navier boundary condition further describes the tangential motion of the fluid: the velocity is proportional to the tangential component of the Cauchy stress vector $\mathbf{t}$.
-It was proposed by Navier \cite{navier} in $1816$ to resolve the incompatibility between the theoretical predictions from the Dirichlet boundary condition ($u = 0$ on $\Sigma$) and the experimental data, and was later investigated by Maxwell (\cite{maxwell}) in $1879$ for rarefied gases.
+Let us briefly remark on the Navier and kinematic boundary conditions in Eq.\,\eqref{navier bc}\eqref{kinematic bc}.
+The kinematic boundary condition requires that the fluid motion on $\Sigma$ can only be tangential with respect to the boundary, {\it i.e.,} $\Sigma$ is impermeable.
+The Navier boundary condition further describes the tangential motion of the fluid on $\Sigma$: its velocity is proportional to the tangential component of the Cauchy stress vector $\mathbf{t}$.
+It was proposed by Navier \cite{navier} to resolve the incompatibility between the theoretical predictions from the Dirichlet boundary condition ($u = 0$ on $\Sigma$) and the experimental data.
+It was later considered by Maxwell in 1879 (\cite{maxwell}) for the motion of rarefied gases.
 In recent years, the Navier boundary condition has been extensively studied in fluid models when the {\em curvature effect} of the boundary becomes considerable.
-In particular, free capillary boundaries, perforated boundaries or the presence of an exterior electric field may lead to such situations for {\em high-Reynold number flows}; {\it cf.} Achdou--Pironneau--Valentin \cite{apv}, B\"{a}nsch \cite{bansch}, Einzel--Panzer--Liu \cite{epl} and many others for physical and numerical studies, and {\it cf.} Berselli--Spirito \cite{bs}, Chen--Qian \cite{cq}, Iftimie--Raugel--Sell \cite{irs}, J\"{a}ger--Mikeli\'{c} \cite{jm}, Masmoudi--Rousset \cite{mr}, Neustupa--Penel \cite{np}, Xiao--Xin \cite{xx} and the references cited therein for mathematical analyses of the Navier boundary condition.
+In particular, free capillary boundaries, perforated boundaries or the presence of an exterior electric field may lead to such situations for flows with large Reynolds number; {\it cf.} Achdou--Pironneau--Valentin \cite{apv}, B\"{a}nsch \cite{bansch}, Einzel--Panzer--Liu \cite{epl} and many others for related physical and numerical studies, and {\it cf.} Berselli--Spirito \cite{bs}, Chen--Qian \cite{cq}, Iftimie--Raugel--Sell \cite{irs}, J\"{a}ger--Mikeli\'{c} \cite{jm}, Masmoudi--Rousset \cite{mr}, Neustupa--Penel \cite{np}, Xiao--Xin \cite{xx} and many references cited therein for the mathematical analysis of the Navier boundary condition.